 - REGIONAL NOMINATING COMMITTEES

 The six Regional Nominating Committees (one per region) are responsible for interviewing qualified individuals who can best represent the local government management profession on the ICMA Executive Board.
-Every year, each Regional Nominating Committee will interview and select one nominee to appear as the region's recommended candidate on the ICMA annual election ballot.
-Corporate members then have the opportunity to vote for a regional vice president in each region on the annual election ballot.
+Every year, each Regional Nominating Committee will interview candidates and can only select one candidate to appear as the region's recommended nominee on the ICMA annual election ballot.
+ICMA Corporate members then have the opportunity to vote for vice presidents in each region on the annual election ballot.

-The Regional Nominating Committees in the five U.S. regions are composed of a representative of each state association that has an affiliation agreement with ICMA and a representative of each affiliate organization designated by the Board to participate in the nominations process.
-All representatives/appointees must reside in each respective region.
-The ICMA President (or designee) also serves on each Regional Nominating Committee.
+The Regional Nominating Committees in the five U.S. regions are composed of a representative of each state association that has an affiliation agreement with ICMA and a representative of each affiliate organization designated by the board to participate in the nominations process.
+All representatives/appointees must reside in the committee's respective region.
+The ICMA President (or designee) also serves on each Regional Nominating Committee meaning that ICMA only has one vote per region.
 The current vice presidents in each region will attend and observe the interview process for each candidate, but do not vote.
 The ICMA President (or designee) and appointees/representatives of state associations or affiliate organizations are voting members of each of the five U.S. Regional Nominating Committees who select the region’s recommended nominee to appear on the annual election ballot.

-- Affiliate organizations: Each affiliate organization, designated as such by the Board for the purpose of governance, has the opportunity to identify a representative for each of the five U.S. Regional Nominating Committees.
+- Affiliate organizations: Each affiliate organization, designated as such by the board for the purpose of governance, has the opportunity to identify a representative for each of the five U.S. Regional Nominating Committees.
 As of 2020, the Board has designated the League of Women in Government (The League), Local Government Hispanic Network (LGHN), National Forum for Black Public Administrators (NFBPA), and National Association of County Administrators (NACA) as U.S. affiliate organizations that are asked to identify a representative.
-The representative must be an ICMA member in good standing and in-service to local government to serve on the committee.
+The representative must be an ICMA Corporate member in good standing and should be working in service to local government to serve on the committee.

-- STATE ASSOCIATIONS, COUNTRY ASSOCIATIONS AND AFFILIATE ORGANIZATIONS
+- RESPONSIBILITIES OF STATE ASSOCIATIONS, COUNTRY ASSOCIATIONS AND AFFILIATE ORGANIZATIONS

 The regional nominations process is a key element in the governance of ICMA.
 State and country associations and affiliate organizations are important partners with ICMA and are encouraged to identify and develop future leaders to serve on the ICMA Executive Board.
-"State associations" refers to U.S. state associations involved in the U.S. regions' nominations process.
-"Country associations" refers to international country associations involved in the International region's nominations process.
-"Affiliate organizations" refers to U.S. affiliate organizations involved in the U.S. regions' nominations process.
+"State associations" refers to U.S. state associations that have an affiliation agreement with ICMA.
+"Country associations" refers to international country associations that have an affiliation agreement with ICMA.
+"Affiliate organizations" refers to U.S. affiliate organizations designated by the Executive Board to participate in the nominations process.
 These associations and organizations foster a new generation of innovative, positive, and principled leaders in local government management and work toward a diverse and inclusive membership that reflects the make-up of our communities.

-State and country associations and affiliate organizations are encouraged to submit multiple candidates for consideration.
-Each year, the ICMA President communicates with state and country associations and affiliate organization presidents encouraging them to submit names of any qualified members they would like to have considered as vice presidential candidates.
-States, countries, and affiliates are asked to review the geographical protocols for 2022 in the region's Regional Nominating Agreements so they can understand the eligibility requirements for that year.
-If a state or country association or affiliate organization chooses to endorse candidates, they may provide a written endorsement to the candidate by the established deadline with a grace period of up to thirty days after the established deadline.
+State and country associations, and affiliate organizations are encouraged to submit multiple candidates for consideration.
+Each year, the ICMA President communicates with state and country associations and affiliate organization presidents encouraging them to submit names of any eligible and qualified members they would like to have considered as vice presidential candidates.
+States, countries, and affiliates are asked to review the geographical protocols for each election year in the region's Regional Nominating Agreements so they can understand the rotation system for that election year.
+If a state or country association or affiliate organization chooses to endorse candidates, they may provide a written endorsement to the candidate by the established annual deadline.

 - EVALUATION OF CANDIDATES